 - Deploying and managing Mesos can be complex, precisely because it can manage very complex environments; DC/OS makes that complexity straightforward to use and supported by the community.

-- The DC/OS universe of packages for easy installation supports developers, data scientists, and system administrators alike with all their favorite open source packages.
+- The DC/OS universe of packages for easy installation supports developers, data scientists, and system administrators with all their favorite open source packages.

 - The real-time metrics “firehouse” is open for use by your favorite diagnostics and analytics packages.